ymolists/website/src/routes/docs/references/gitpod-yml.md

 ### `tasks[n].init`

 A shell command to run between `before` and the main `command`.

+This task is executed only once.
+When you start a workspace that does not have a [prebuild](/docs/prebuilds), `init` is executed at workspace start.
+When you start a workspace that has a prebuild, `init` executes as part of the prebuild, but does NOT execute again at workspace start.

-This command is executed only on after initializing a workspace with a fresh clone, but not on restarts and snapshots.
-This command is expected to terminate.
+This task is expected to terminate.
 If it fails, the `command` property will not be executed.

 Learn more about [Start Tasks](/docs/config-start-tasks) in the docs.